Gambling addiction treatment at Kolmac: Outpatient care for gambling disorder and co-occurring conditions

 Cognitive behavioral therapy is the most well-supported clinical approach for gambling disorder.
 CBT helps patients identify the thoughts, triggers, and beliefs that drive gambling behavior and build practical skills to interrupt the cycle.
 Motivational interviewing supports patients moving from ambivalence toward sustained behavioral change.

-Mental Health IOP
+Mental health IOP

 For patients whose gambling is significantly impairing daily functioning or has not responded to weekly therapy, Kolmac’s mental health IOP provides structured group and individual therapy several days per week.
 Sessions combine clinical work on gambling behavior with treatment of any co-occurring depression, anxiety, or trauma.
 IOP is structured enough to create clinical momentum and flexible enough to fit around daily responsibilities.
 When a higher level of care is clinically indicated, partial hospitalization (PHP) offers more intensive daily programming.